 Nutritional Information(per serving)

-Health Hint Eating soluble oat fiber every day may lower total cholesterol, which decreases the risk of heart disease.
+Eating soluble oat fiber every day may lower total cholesterol, which decreases the risk of heart disease.
 Research suggests that fiber helps remove cholesterol from the digestive system, preventing it from entering the bloodstream.
 The antioxidant compounds in oats also protect against heart disease by preventing free radicals from damaging cholesterol levels.

-Secret to Success By using only half the fat and margarine instead of butter, you’ve significantly cut the saturated fat.
+By using only half the fat and margarine instead of butter, you’ve significantly cut the saturated fat.
 The reduced-fat sour cream also helps to keep the melt-in-your-mouth taste high and the fat low.
 Old-fashioned oats add an extra helping of heart-healthy goodness.

-Way Back When That first chocolate chip cookie was baked in a 1709 tollhouse, known to the neighbors as the Toll House Inn.
+That first chocolate chip cookie was baked in a 1709 tollhouse, known to the neighbors as the Toll House Inn.
 In the 1930s, as the story goes, owner Mrs. Ruth Wakefield was experimenting with an old American cookie recipe of butter drop-do’s.
 She decided to chop up a chocolate bar and throw it into the dough.
 Much to her amazement, the chocolate didn’t melt in the oven, but remained as small bites of chocolate when baked.
 Little did she know that she had just created one of America’s most loved cookies!
 (Source: The Encyclopedia of American Food and Drink, by John F. Mariani, Lebhar-Friedman Books, NY, 1999)